-Business aviation companies ought to find alternative routes around flight paths they are concerned about as they await instruction from regulators in the wake of rising increasing tensions between Iran and the US.
+Business aviation companies ought to find alternative routes around areas they are concerned about as they await instruction from regulators in the wake of rising tensions between Iran and the US.

 That is the advice from IBAC and MEEBA chief Ali Alnaqbi, who said that business aviation operators must wait to assess the situation.